Mars-bound satellite is flying high

 The 2001 Mars Odyssey is slated to become the first spacecraft to visit Mars since two disastrous failures in 1999.
 Its observations could offer valuable information about possible extraterrestrial life and future human colonization.

 Named for Arthur C. Clarke's science-fiction novel and movie, "2001: A Space Odyssey," the $300 million probe should reach Mars in October after a journey of 286 million miles (460 million km).

 Since blasting off Saturday aboard a Delta II rocket from Cape Canaveral, Florida, Odyssey's flight has gone smoothly, NASA said.
 An alarm triggered by a temperature sensor shortly after launch was no cause for concern, mission engineers concluded.

 The flight team commanded the craft to transition from safe mode into normal operating mode and spin down its gyro-like reaction wheels to remove excess momentum.

 A trajectory correction maneuver is planned for April 16.
 But the flight path already is so accurate that Odyssey will require only a minor amount of propellant, saving more fuel for when the craft brakes and goes into Mars orbit in six months.

-Odyssey won't be alone in monitoring Mars.
-It will join another satellite, Mars Global Surveyor, which has been circling Mars since 1997, snapping hundreds of thousands of high-resolution pictures.
+Designed to scour the red planet for evidence of underground water and geologic hot spots, Odyssey will join another NASA satellite already orbiting the red planet.
+Mars Global Surveyor has been circling Mars since 1997, snapping tens of thousands of high-resolution pictures.

 Surveyor's camera can spot details as small as 3 meters.
 The camera onboard Odyssey cannot focus as well, but it will have the ability to "see" much more than physical topography.